-The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
+The practice had some arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
+However, the X-ray machines were not fitted with rectangular collimations in line with best practice guidelines.
+We spoke to the provider about this and they told us they would fit these.